 - Sync your Fitbit to the Fitbit app so you archive your data.

 - Go to the Bluetooth settings on your phone and choose to Forget this Device.

 - Open the Fitbit app and choose to Set up a New Device.

 - Choose your Fitbit model and follow the onscreen instructions.

 - If the Fitbit app asks you to replace your Fitbit, choose to replace it.

 - Pair your Fitbit with your phone or other device and follow the remaining instructions.

 We hope we’ve answered all your Fitbit GPS-related questions.

-Comment below and we’ll try and find a solution as fast as we can!
+Comment below, and we’ll try to find a solution as fast as possible!

 Or reach out to Fitbit Support and Fitbit Help for answers!